Identity, Diversity & Equality

 Stephen Lawrence Award

-We were delighted to learn in June 2011 that we had achieved the Stephen Lawrence Award at Level 2.
+We were delighted to have achieved the Stephen Lawrence Award at Level 2.

 Rossett School was chosen as the first ‘Champion’ school in North Yorkshire because we have an excellent reputation in the county for inclusive practice and are recognised as a school with an ethos that reflects equality in its broadest sense.